Jody fell out of his tractor, couldn't believe what he seen

 There's also a second type to this trope, where the impact happened a long time ago and the site was only recently discovered and excavated.
 Afterward, everything plays out the same.

-- Neon Genesis Evangelion has the second type: there was a delay of over a billion years between the crash and when Adam & Lilith were discovered and excavated since Lilith had to create terrestrial life first.
+- Neon Genesis Evangelion: There was a delay of over a billion years between the crash and when Adam & Lilith were discovered and excavated since Lilith had to create terrestrial life first.

-- One Piece has a unique one at the start of the Skypiea arc, a huge Galleon comes crashing down from the sky right next to the Strawhat crew nearly capsizing their ship, once they recover they immediately start investigating the wreckage and find items setting them up for their next adventure.
+- At the start of the Skypiea arc, a huge Galleon comes crashing down from the sky right next to the Strawhat crew nearly capsizing their ship, once they recover they immediately start investigating the wreckage and find items setting them up for their next adventure.

-- Also in the third movie, the animals in the titular island believe that Chopper was their king when he seemingly came flying down from the sky.
+- Also in the third movie, the animals on the eponymous island believe that Chopper was their king when he seemingly came flying down from the sky.
 The truth was that he was simply flung off Going Merry when the ship went flying and landed in front of the animals.

 - And in the G8 filler, after leaving Skypiea the Straw Hats land in a heavily guarded Marine base.
 When Zoro was captured and being interrogated how they managed to sneak into the base, he told them they came from the sky.